If you’re a foreigner in Finland, you’ve probably had this challenge looming over your head: finding an English-speaking job in Finland.

 We are making this change together.
-For a Finnish organization who is going to make its first international recruitment, it’s a big step.
-The language will change to English in meetings, IT systems may need to be changed or updated to support English, and documentary processes all need to cater to international needs.
-The encounter with all that newness is very exciting but also it can be a bit scary.
+For a Finnish organization that is going to make its first international recruitment, it’s a big step.
+The language will change to English in meetings, IT systems may need to be changed or updated to support English, and documentary processes must cater to international needs.
+The encounter with all that newness is very exciting but can also be a bit scary.

 I have an idea for you and me both here.
 Whenever we find something that is new to us or doesn’t make sense, let’s ask more questions around it so that we can understand it better.
 And let’s use our voices to create suggestions on how to make it better.

 A big thank you for being here!
 If you have questions about jobs or job hunts in Finland, let me know in the comments.